Insourcing, One Horsepower

-Insourcing: One Horsepower challenges the modern attitude that bodies are a fragile, useless technology, by performing a unit of work used to measure that of animals and machines: the horsepower.
-In so doing, the performance seeks to in-source work by re-engaging the physical capacities that have long been displaced by industrial and post-industrial processes.
+Insourcing: One Horsepower challenged the modern attitude that bodies are a fragile, useless technology, by performing a unit of work used to measure that of animals and machines: the horsepower.
+In so doing, the performance “insourced” work by re-engaging the physical capacities that have long been displaced by industrial and post-industrial processes.

-Inspired by the cultural crossover of Chinatown, goods are still moved by hand and large loads of red-bagged groceries are carried long distances home to the outer boroughs, the artist seeks to harness and amplify that work in a single body.
+Inspired by the cultural crossover of Chinatown, where goods are still moved by hand and large loads of red-bagged groceries are carried long distances home to the outer boroughs, this performance harnessed and amplified that work within a single body.

-In asserting the preeminence of physical labor, the performance blurs the distinction between human, animal and machine, first and third world, chore, ritual and commerce.
+By asserting the preeminence of physical labor, Insourcing: One Horsepower blurred the distinctions between human, animal and machine, first and third world, chore, ritual and commerce.

 Commissioned by NARS, and performed for Ideas City, NY

 Bamboo architecture: Adam Hayes